jay-2000/myblog/content/blog/day-4/index.md

 ### Key takeaways

-I got to learn about how patter program works and how to code and even if you get stuck you can still figure out since its not that hard which i use to consider.
+I got to learn about how patter program works and how to code and even if you get stuck you can still figure out since its not that hard which i use to consider. also got to learn qrcode module which was pretty amazing